I can hear some of you now. “If I took my dog to a pet-friendly restaurant, the video of him misbehaving would go viral in ten minutes.”

 Thanks for supporting Cape May.

 Your Turn: Do you eat out with your dog?
 Any tips you can share?

 Disclaimer: The links in this post will earn me a small commission if you buy something from Kurgo after clicking them.
 But items will not cost you more.
 Thanks for supporting Something Wagging.
-Oh, and if you use the button in the sidebar, you can get the same item for 20% off!
+Or, just use the button in the sidebar to shop for all kinds of great Kurgo travel gear.